mlehman/solrclj/README.md

 ### Querying

-The first argument is the mandator solr query parameter (q).
+The first argument is the mandatory solr query parameter (q).
 Any additional solr parameters can be added using additional keyword arguments.
 Use a vector as the value to send multiple params.
 The query can use the [Solr Query Syntax](http://wiki.apache.org/solr/SolrQuerySyntax).

     ;; Simple Query
     (query server "la mancha")